-We are interested in the effect of environmental factors on variation in the length-fecundity relationship, which is commonly assumed to be a cubic function.
-In Figure 3c we plot the fecundity exponent for each environmental scenario presented here.
-Values above 3 indicate hyperallometry of the fecundity-length relationship.
+In Figure 3c we show the fecundity exponent for each environmental scenario.
+Values above 3 indicate hyperallometry of the fecundity-length relationship (Barneche et al 2018).
 Sensitivity analyses revealed that the size-based limit on the total amount of reproductive effort (which depended on structural mass) affected this metric.
 This limit is most important at small body sizes, when individual growth from one month to the next is limited by the amount of energy individuals could take in and store (a function of current structural mass), and excess energy can be devoted to reproduction.
-As mass increases, income itself becomes naturally limiting, due to the increase in metabolic costs and diminishing shape of prey availability which emerges naturally from the size spectrum (Figure 1).
+As mass increases, income itself becomes naturally limiting, due to the increase in metabolic costs and diminishing shape of prey availability that is a result of the size spectrum (Figure 1).
 Therefore, the slope of the fecundity-length relationship in log-log space decreased at higher values of , because small fish have relatively high reproductive output.
 After exploratory analyses, we chose to limit reproductive effort to a maximum of 20% of structural mass (= 0.2), because this value generates fecundity exponents that were consistently greater than the cubic (Figure 3c).
-We can then compare the effect of different environmental scenarios on this metric.
 Constant environments had higher exponents than seasonal, and low food environments had higher exponents than high food.
 This is largely the inverse of the pattern in maximum body size.
-The largest exponent (indicating the greatest hyperallometry) evolved in the smallest fish (156 cm), which evolved in a constant, cool environment with low predation and low food (Figure 3c).
-We attribute this to the fact that the individuals matured early at a small size, and grew very little after beginning to reproduce, but their monthly reproductive output increased once they finished growing (at age 3).
+The largest exponent (indicating the greatest hyperallometry) emerged in the smallest fish (156 cm), which evolved in a constant, cool environment with low predation and low food (Figure 3c).
+In this case, individuals matured early at a small size, and grew very little after beginning to reproduce, but their monthly reproductive output increased once they finished growing (at age 3).

 Mortality rate

-Annual mortality rates varied among environmental scenario, as it was strongly affected by the overall predation curve of the size spectrum, as well as food and temperature.
-Although individuals faced starvation if their reserves fell below a critical threshold, in this deterministic model, individuals did not starve, because they were perfectly adapted to their environment, which did not vary unpredictably.
+Annual mortality rates were strongly affected by the overall predation curve of the size spectrum, as well as food and temperature (Figure 3d) Although individuals faced starvation if their reserves fell below a critical threshold, because we used a deterministic model, individuals did not starve: they were perfectly adapted to their environment, which did not vary unpredictably.
 In other words, allocation strategies evolved to ensure individual energy reserves were above this threshold and were sufficient to meet the size-based metabolic costs.

 The individuals in seasonal environments had, in general, lower mortality rates than those in constant environments (Figure 3d), and high-food individuals had lower mortality than low-food individuals (because they were larger).
-The exception was in the low-predation seasonal environment, where high-food individuals had higher mortality, on average, than low-food individuals, due to their strategy of secondary growth and delayed maturation.
-This pattern arises in individuals with secondary growth because mortality changes non-linearly with age, which is not well-captured by our method of mortalty estimation.
-Base temperature affected mortality, especially in low-food scenarios, but did not have a consistent directional effect (Figure 3d).
+The exception was the low-predation seasonal environment, where high-food individuals had higher mortality, on average, than low-food individuals, due to their strategy of secondary growth and delayed maturation.
+This pattern arises in individuals with secondary growth because mortality changes non-linearly with age, which is not well-captured by our method of mortality estimation.
+Baseline temperature affected mortality, especially in low-food scenarios, but did not have a consistent directional effect (Figure 3d).
+However, the highest mortality rate emerging from our analyses was in the constant, warm, low-food, high-predation scenario.

 Temperature